 In order to test for the influence of model-free value representations in goal selection we adapted a multistep choice paradigm from prior research6.
 The original paradigm behaviorally dissociates the influence of habitual (model-free) and goal-directed (model-based) control on choice, and is well-validated2,18-20.
 Our modification allows us to index not only model-free value assignment to actions (as in the original task) but also model-free value assignment to goals that may be subsequently pursued via model-based planning (Figure 1A).
-At Stage 1 of each trial participants make a choice between two options drawn from the set (A, B, C, D).
-These choices stochastically transition to a second set of three states (red, green, blue).
+At Stage 1 of each trial participants make a choice between two options drawn from the set (1, 2, 3, 4).
+These choices stochastically transition to a second set of three states (blue, red, green).
 Finally, Stage 2 states deterministically transition to three unique reward distributions.
 The rewards drift over time.
 Thus, participants are motivated to choose Stage 1 options that maximize the likelihood of transitioning to the current reward-maximizing final state.
 For task details, see Supplementary Materials.

 Our analysis depends on a critical subset of trials.
-For example, a participant is presented with the choice set (A, C) at Stage 1 and chooses A. Because A typically leads to the red state, we assume that this participant’s goal was to transition to red.
+For example, a participant is presented with the choice set (1, 2) at Stage 1 and chooses 1.
+Because 1 typically leads to the blue state, we assume that this participant’s goal was to transition to blue.
 On our critical trails, however, they experience a low-probability transition to the green state, and then experience a very large reward.
 A model-based system would discard this information because transitions to the green state are equally likely from all Stage 1 options.
 This renders forward planning toward green irrelevant.
 In contrast, model-free assignment of value to an action would increase the likelihood of selecting option A on subsequent trials due to the positive reward history6.
 Our interest, however, is in the model-free assignment of value to a goal; in this case, the goal of transitioning to red.
-If the experience of reward increases the likelihood of selecting red as a goal, then participants should exhibit a greater likelihood of choosing B on the subsequent trial (when paired with either C or D).
-Conversely, the experience of punishment should decrease the likelihood of choosing B. This influence of the reinforcement history of choosing A on the subsequent choice of B cannot be explained by model-free update of an value to the specific action (chosing A); rather, it depends on the assignment of value to their shared goal (getting to red).
+If the experience of reward increases the likelihood of selecting red as a goal, then participants should exhibit a greater likelihood of choosing 3 on the subsequent trial (when paired with either 2 or 4).
+Conversely, the experience of punishment should decrease the likelihood of choosing 3.
+This influence of the reinforcement history of choosing 1 on the subsequent choice of 3 cannot be explained by model-free update of an value to the specific action (choosing 1); rather, it depends on the assignment of value to their shared goal (getting to red).

 We assessed trials of this type by comparing instances when the participant experienced reward vs. punishment following low-probability transition to the green state.
-Participants were significantly more likely to choose the congruent-goal option following positive reward (57%) than following negative reward (41%) t(218)=-8.5, p<.0001 (Figure 1B).
+Participants were significantly more likely to choose the congruent-goal option following positive reward (85%,SEM=1.2%) than following negative reward (69%,SEM=1.3%) t(217)=-11.2, p<.0001 (Figure 1B).
 Supporting analyses for all experiments are presented in supplementary materials.

-To benchmark the observed effect size we performed a parallel analysis where both the action and goal were congruent—i.e., where low-probability transition from A is followed on the next trial by a choice set including A. Participants chose the congruent option following a positive reward (XX%) significantly more than when it followed a negative reward (YY%; Figure 1C) t(???)=???, p<.???.
-Thus, the effect of model-free update of goal selection appears to account for roughly four-fifths of the total effect size standardly attributed to model-free update of action selection.